ivlin/ReWordify/README.md

 </table>

 #Instructions
-The difficulty is not for the original words that you want to replace, but rather for the words that they are going to be replaced with.
-The difficulty of the original words has nothing to do with the slider.

 1. Press the button for the chrome extension and choose a diffulty
 2. Click the screen so the slider disappears
-3. Highlight the word that you want to replace and right click
+3. Highlight the word that you want to replace and right click The difficulty sets the difficulty of the words that will replace the original words.
+   The difficulty of the original words has nothing to do with the slider.
 4. Select the part of speech that the word belongs to
 5. voilà, REWRITE!

+Alternatively:
+1. Press the button for the chrome extension and choose a diffulty Words that are more difficult than the set difficulty will be replaced by simpler words if found.
+This will affect the entire page.
+2. Press the "Simplify Everything" button.
+3. voilà, REWRITE!

 #Tools Used
 Javascript